 This page will serve as a resource for those institutions that are completing the annual AACP Financial Survey.
 Should you have any questions that are not addressed the FAQs below please e-mail Danielle Taylor.
-Frequently asked questions will be posted on this page to assist college or school staff members who are completing the pilot study.
-AFO-SIG members will help to provide answers to your questions.
+Frequently asked questions will be posted on this page to assist college or school staff members who are completing the survey.

 This Webinar provides a brief overview of the 2011-12 Financial Survey followed by a question and answer session with members of the Administrative and Financial Officers SIG and individuals completing the survey at participating institutions.